Magarao: Economy

-At present, Magarao belongs to the third class municipality bracket although there are improvements being made by the local government to hasten its developmental stage.
+At present, Magarao belongs to the municipality bracket although there are improvements being made by the local government to hasten its developmental stage.
 The town, through the initiative of its local officials, allows its constituents to engage into worthwhile activities by providing for them training and seminar workshops on various livelihood projects like ceramics training, papermaking, handicrafts and other community-based industries.

 This was made possible due to the combined efforts made by the local government of Magarao and the provincial government of Camarines Sur through the Provincial Livelihood Training, Research and Development Program (PLTRD) The program is geared towards providing community-based industries, identifying projects for product development and skills training and also conducting seminar and workshops for the various livelihood projects.

 The residents of Magarao has immersed themselves in opportunities which would not just serve benefits for them but would obviously boost their town's economic condition.

+Magarao was formerly included in the Metro Naga area before the designation was discontinued in 2017.